 Is your female cat acting weird?
 Maybe she’s sticking her butt in the air and meowing very loudly?
 What could be going on?
 We all know how important it is to have our cat companions spayed or neutered.
 But sometimes time gets away from even the best-intentioned cat caretakers — and before you know it, you’ve got a cat in heat on your hands.
 Don’t delay a trip to the vet if you see the following signs that mean your cat is in heat.

 This is the first sign of proestrus, the earliest stage of a cat’s estrus, or heat, cycle.
 Other things you might notice are tomcats gathering around your home because your cat’s pheromones are attracting them.
 If you don’t notice the cats, you’ll probably notice their calling cards: You can’t miss the stench of tomcat spray.

 Your cat’s vulva might be slightly enlarged and moist, but you probably won’t notice this as one of the signs a cat is in heat because 1) she’ll probably lick off any discharge, and 2) because the odds are you’re not into closely examining your cat’s genitals.
 Proestrus lasts one or two days.

-When you hear a female cat in heat calling, the sound can be downright bone-chilling.
+The sound of a female cat in heat can be downright bone-chilling.
 As her urge to mate grows, the calls of a cat in heat become almost alarming, as if she’s in pain.
 It can also make you crazy, because as her heat ramps up, the calling is going to get louder and more insistent, and could become almost constant.

 If there weren’t tomcats at your doorstep before, there sure will be once your cat starts calling.
-Calling is an indication that she’s in full heat, or estrus.
+Those cat in heat sounds are an indication that your cat is in full heat, or estrus.